 2-1/2 cup flour

 ¼ cup ground almonds

 1 teaspoon baking soda

-Preheat oven to 325 degrees.
+Preheat the oven to 350 degrees.
 Line two baking sheets with silicone baking mats.

-Bake for 12-14 minutes, until set and barely golden along the edges.
-Do not over bake, the cookies will firm up as they cool.
+Bake for 8-10 minutes, until set and barely browned on the edges.

 Cool completed before glazing.
 Make the glaze: in a medium bowl whisk together the powdered sugar and lemon juice, adding more juice as required to make the glaze a drizzling consistency.
 Drizzle the glaze over the cooled cookies.